 Lost and found items will be collected at and can be claimed from the Information Tent in Mel Lastman Square on race day.

 - Will there be refreshments on the course?

-The 5k course we will have a water station at the 2.5k mark and the 7k and 15k courses will have numerous water stations along the route.
+The 5K course will have a water station at the 2.2K and 4.1K marks and 10K course will have numerous water stations along the route.